 When home buying, you must do your homework first.
 Numerous estate agencies have open houses in various areas every weekend, and some even during the week.
 You will get a feel for the sizes that suit your needs.
 You also get insight into your choice of area.
 Think about accessibility to work, public transport, schooling and other amenities.

 Keep in mind that location is of great importance, especially to secure your investment for the future.
-It may also have an effect on your loan approval.
+It may also affect your loan approval.

 Viewing a few homes in different areas will help you to know exactly what type of property you can afford.
 It’s not only the home loan instalment you will be paying.
 You need to factor into your budget costs such as bond and transfer fees, insurance and municipal costs when home buying.